 It's the hottest day of the year outside, but Michael Schenker is still wearing his trademark fur hat.
 It's the kind of thing Turkmenistani cattlemen wear to keep the cruel winter at bay, but it looks equally at home atop the guitarist, even at the height of summer.

-We're talking to Schenker because there's a new Michael Schenker Fest album out, Revelation, but he's not cooperating.
+We're talking to Schenker because he has a new album out, but he's not cooperating.
 We've asked him to talk about his favourite songs from his own back catalogue, but he's decided that this isn't a good idea.
 Instead, he just wants to talk.